kidandcat/online/README.md

 - Static files expire after 24 hours
 - No authentication implemented (add as needed)
 - Consider adding rate limiting for production use
-- Path-based routing eliminates need for wildcard DNS/subdomain configuration
+- Root domain routing provides maximum compatibility with web applications
+- Only one tunnel can be active at a time for security

 ## Development